LemmaEOF/aleph/README.md

 - **Auto-registration** - Simply place objects in public/static/final fields in a `Runnable` class and add them as a specific entrypoint, and Aleph will automagically register them for you!
 The registry identifier can be set with the annotation `@RegisteredAs`, and after all contents for an entrypoint are registered, the `Runnable` for the entrypoint will be fired.
+For sanity's sake, each hook will only be loaded if a nilmod calls for it to be used.
     This currently supports:
   - Blocks, via the `blocks` entrypoint
     - Block render layers annotated by `@RenderLayer`
     - Block color providers implemented on the block